sd17spring/sd17spring.github.io/_days/day-2.md

 ### Method 2: through your IDE

-The instructions for doing this will depend on which IDE you are using, but if you are following along with Atom and the Hydrogen plug-in, all you need to do to run your program is press Control+Command+Return).
+The instructions for doing this will depend on which IDE you are using, but if you are following along with Atom and the [Hydrogen plug-in](https://atom.io/packages/hydrogen), all you need to do to run your program is press Control+Command+Return).

 You can use the Atom [Command Palette](http://flight-manual.atom.io/getting-started/sections/atom-basics/#command-palette) to find this command.
-Press Cmd+Shift+P to open the command palette, and type "hydrogen" to look for list of [Hydrogen](https://atom.io/packages/hydrogen) commands.
+Press Cmd+Shift+P to open the command palette, and type "hydrogen" to see a list of [Hydrogen](https://atom.io/packages/hydrogen) commands.
 "Hydrogen: Run All" is shown with its keyboard shortcut.
-This means that pressing runs that command.
+This means that pressing that key runs that command.

 ### Method 3: inside the Python interpreter

 <strong>This method is deprecated.
 It works, but it's not particularly useful.
-It's listed here because it was adapted from a Python 2 technique that
-was more useful. it will be removed from future versions of the course.</strong>
+It's listed here because it was adapted from a Python 2 technique that was more useful. it will be removed from future versions of the course.</strong>

 You can execute Python scripts from within the Python interpreter (when running in interactive mode).
 To do so execute the following command from the Python prompt.

 ```
 >>> exec(open('hello.py').read())